 Tanya Erazo, Ph.D.

-Dr. Erazo (PSY32852) provides individualized, evidence-based treatments and specializes in managing anxiety, mood and trauma, informed by liberation psychology and culturally-responsive, strengths-focused care.
+Dr. Tanya Erazo provides individualized, evidence-based treatments and specializes in managing anxiety, mood and trauma, informed by liberation psychology and culturally-responsive, strengths-focused care.

 Dr. Erazo is a clinician, researcher, professor and award-winning psychologist.
 She hails from the Bay Area but attained her doctoral degree in clinical psychology in New York City.
 Dr. Erazo holds additional master’s degrees in general psychology, forensic psychology and clinical psychology.
 Her training sites include, but are not limited to the United Nations, Columbia University – New York State Psychiatric Institute and NYC Health + Hospitals.
 She completed her predoctoral internship at the VA San Francisco Health Care System in affiliation with the UC San Francisco School of Medicine.

-During her doctoral studies, she was honored by the American Psychological Association’s (APA) historic “I Am Psyched!” campaign and asked to speak at the national headquarters regarding her support of diverse populations in research and clinical praxis.
-She was featured in Latina magazine and also garnered an Honorable Mention for the prestigious APA Minority Fellowship Program’s Predoctoral Fellowship in Mental Health and Substance Abuse Services.
-Dr. Erazo enjoys presenting at various conferences, nationally and internationally, regarding her clinical and research interests.
+She has been honored by the American Psychological Association’s (APA) historic “I Am Psyched!” campaign and asked to speak at the national headquarters regarding her support of diverse populations in research and clinical praxis.
+Dr. Erazo has also been elected to serve as a committee member for the APA Committee for Global Psychology (from 2026-2028).
+Moreover, she enjoys presenting at various conferences, nationally and internationally, regarding her clinical and research interests.

 Selected Publications: